 |Certificates of Deposit|| ||$10000 for all terms|

-BankFirst offers several deposit products including savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
-BankFirst does not have the best savings rate, which means you should consider taking a look elsewhere for banks that deliver more return for your money.
+BankFirst has several deposit products including savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
+BankFirst does not have the best savings rate, which means you should think about other options for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-BankFirst's CD rates are fair compared to the national average.Back to Overview
+BankFirst's CD rates are fair compared to the average U.S. bank.Back to Overview

 Find a BankFirst Near Me

-BankFirst has nine physical branches across the U.S.Back to Overview
+BankFirst has nine branches across the U.S.Back to Overview